-Araujo-Elatassi dedicated her look to her mother, Alicia Araujo who’s now a stage 3 cancer survivor for 20 years.
+Araujo-Elatassi dedicated her look to her mother, Alicia Araujo who is now a stage 3 cancer survivor of 20 years.
 "Having her be a 20-year survivor, and being able to enjoy the little moments with her is like a moment of remembrance for her to live life to the fullest and enjoy the little moments," Arujo-Elatassi says.
 "For me, the fashion show was an opportunity to show her that I care for her, and I love her.
 20 years of being a survivor never leaves you."

 The event hosted roughly 30 guests and aided in bringing support to the disease, which 13% of women in America will suffer from over the course of their lifetime.

+Disclaimer: The Houstonia office is currently located inside SheSpace.
 For more information on SheSpace, visit their website.